Frederick Memorial Hospital Auxiliary

 Frederick Memorial Hospital has many and varied opportunities for people of all ages and backgrounds.
 We provide high quality, cost-effective health services to develop healthy communities in the Frederick area.
-If you'd like to help us carry out our mission, call us at 240-566-3567 or fill out our Volunteer Application online!
+If you'd like to help us carry out our mission, call us at 240-566-3567.
 We'd love to discuss your skills and interests and match them with a need.

 Executive Board Members